MelonSmasher/papercut-mf/README.md

 The code in this repository, unless otherwise noted, is licensed under the [MIT License](https://raw.githubusercontent.com/MelonSmasher/papercut-mf/master/LICENSE).

 End-user licensing of the Papercut MF software is the responsibility of the end-user.
-Papercut MF software is not included in this repository, ensure that you agree to the [Papercut End User License Agreement](https://www.papercut.com/help/manuals/ng-mf/common/license/).
+Ensure that you agree to the [Papercut End-User License Agreement](https://www.papercut.com/help/manuals/ng-mf/common/license/).

 ## Pull